 The A. Paul Knight program was established in memory of Paul Knight of the class of 1986 who was killed in Yellowstone Park in June 1985.
 Paul was the son of Albert F. Knight, a 1951 graduate of the Washington and Lee Law School.
 Paul was an anthropology major who had worked with Professor John McDaniel on several field projects in archaeology.
 The program is designed to fund projects that further the protection of the environment or provide ecologically sound outdoor recreational opportunities.
 Undergraduate students from any major and law students interested in the environment are eligible for the Knight Internship.

 The Television Academy Foundation’s summer Internship Program provides over 40 industry-wide internships to college students nationwide.
 The program gives both undergraduate and graduate students in-depth exposure to professional television production during an eight-week summer period in Los Angeles.

-Named for the Tony Award-nominated lighting designer, the Allen Lee Hughes Fellowship and Internship Program offers personalized training opportunities with Arena’s ensemble of resident artists, technicians, and administrators.
+Named for the Tony Award-nominated lighting designer, the Allen Lee Hughes Fellowship & Internship Program offers personalized training opportunities with Arena’s ensemble of resident artists, technicians and administrators.
 The goal of the program is to cultivate the next generation of theater professionals by providing the highest standard of training through immersion in the art and business of producing theater.
 Arena Stage provides in-depth, hands-on experience with seasoned professionals.
-Fellows and interns work in the areas of artistic and technical production, arts administration, and arts education and community outreach.
-Training is supplemented with discussions and workshops with directors, designers, and senior staff who provide insight into the overall management of the theater.